Gujiawei-Edinburgh/servercache/README.md

 rejection/eviction policy.
 In this demo, users can assign them through `application.yml`.
 2. Producer.
 When the interface `/send` is requested, the coming messages will be processed by the producer.
 It will cache message by using message queue that mentioned above.
 3. Consumer.
 In order to send messages smoothly, `RateLimter` is adopted to implement the token algorithm.
 ALso, due to the message is a blocking queue, when the queue is empty, the consumer thread will be blocked and will be notified by the queue automatically.
 To some extent, it improves the CPU utilization.
-4. Client.
+4. ClientDemo.
 It can mimic the messages production with a high frequency by using thread pool.
 It will request server `/send` interface frequently.